Robin Gibb: 1970–1979: Bee Gees comeback

 In August, the pair returned to the studio and they announced that the Bee Gees were back, with or without Barry's contribution.
 One of the fourteen songs, "Back Home" and "I'm Weeping" was also released on 2 Years On.
 On 21 August it was announced that Barry had rejoined the group and they were recording together.
 The first song after the announcement was "Lonely Days" which reached No. 3 in the US Billboard Hot 100.
-On the 2 Years On album, Gibb's compositions included "Alone Again".
+On the 2 Years On album, Gibb's songs included "Alone Again".
 He also co-wrote and sang lead vocals on the title track as well as "Man For All Seasons".
 In December 1970, Gibb recorded a demo "After the Laughter".
 The Bee Gees had their first US No. 1 single "How Can You Mend a Broken Heart", with Gibb contributing on the song, writing with Barry and singing lead vocals on its first verse.

 In April 1972, two months after the departure of drummer Geoff Bridgford, he wrote his last solo composition on a Bee Gees record until 1999, "Never Been Alone".
 In 1976, on the group's Children of the World album, he sang lead on "Love Me" as well as doing falsetto on the track's coda, and he also used his falsetto on his lead vocal part on the song "Lovers" as Barry provided lead vocals on the entire song.
 On the Saturday Night Fever soundtrack, he did not sing lead vocals on any Bee Gees song, unlike their previous and next albums.
 Four tracks off the album reached the UK Top 10; "How Deep Is Your Love", "More Than A Woman", "Stayin' Alive", and "You Should Be Dancing".
 Moreover, "Night Fever" spent longer at #1 than any track in 1978.

 In 1978, Gibb performed on the Sesame Street Fever album for the Sesame Street children's TV program.
 He was one of the singers on the "Sesame Street Fever" title track, he sang a song called "Trash" for the character Oscar the Grouch, and spoke with Cookie Monster at the beginning of "C is for Cookie".